 Where did the Water Taxi Take you in the Afternoon?

 We carried on down the river, all the while being told about the billionaire’s houses that lined the waterways.
-Jane Fonda had a place there, Samuel L Jackson – I think it was him.
-It might have been Spock from Star Treck – whatever, the houses are amazing to see.
+Jane Fonda had a place there and Samuel L Jackson.
+The houses are amazing to see.

 It was now the afternoon and Brian was keen to go and see the Jimmy Buffet hotel Margaritaville.
 It’s in a district called Hollywood and it is stop number 9.